bshort95/Piglatin_Python/README.md

 * functions
 * but mostly string manipulation

-spicificly in the python language
+specifically in the python language

 ## programs creation